 At its core, internal communication refers to how people in an organization share information with each other.
-Traditional forms of employee communication in frontline industries like hospitality, manufacturing, construction, and retail include top-down, one-way forms of communication like bulletin boards.
+Traditional forms of employee communication in frontline industries like hospitality, manufacturing, construction, and retail include top-down, one-way communication channels like bulletin boards.

-Relying on paper-based, top-down communication just simply doesn’t work well if you’re trying to reach frontline workers (who make up 80% of the global workforce).
-You can’t measure how many employees stopped to look at a bulletin board.
-You can’t guarantee that corporate messaging will be correctly relayed to frontline employees.
+But relying on paper-based, top-down communication methods just simply doesn’t work well if you’re trying to reach frontline workers (who make up 80% of the global workforce).
+Issues around traceability, delivery confirmation, and message comprehension are rampant with these traditional communication channels for frontline employees.

-Most importantly, traditional communication methods don’t allow you to listen to your frontline employees.
+Most importantly, traditional communication methods like bullet boards, paystub memos, and company newsletters don’t allow you to listen to your frontline employees.
 Open feedback loops lead to stronger products, teams, and better customer service.

 Empowering frontline employees with the tools, technologies, and resources they need to be more efficient will continue to gain momentum, especially for businesses trying to rebuild their operations after COVID-19.